-- The national digital infrastructure is under way to support oncology patients throughout their interaction with the healthcare system.
+- The development of National Registers and Codifications, the Central Data Repository and the universal implementation of the Individual Electronic Health Record will create a unique network for the exchange of information between doctors and patients, protecting personal data and ensuring medical confidentiality.
+A strategic plan for interoperability in health services will be finalised by the end of 2022.
 SDG 3.8 - Two new services, which will be supported by digital technology and telemedicine, are to be introduced in the near future.
 These are the "home care" and "hospital at home" programmes, which bring health services from hospital to home.
 In order to promote equitable health coverage and access to quality essential health-care services, 8 reference sites will be established by Q2/2025 so as to provide hospital at home services.
-Also, a national registry for patients treated through home care will be set up.
+In addition, a national registry for patients treated through home care will be set up.
 SDG 3.8 - A substantial reform in Primary Healthcare is in full progress; following the newly introduced legislative framework, 60 local health units will be rendered operational within 2022, while more health units will be upgraded in terms of infrastructure and equipment.
 SDG 3.8 - Adopt measures and actions aimed at implementing the new National Strategic Plan for Road Safety 2021-2030.
 SDG 3.6